 If you’re expecting twins, the surprise ending in God Gave Us Two will fit right in.
-The story is about the worries of a sibling-to-be as their mother is waiting for baby number two (and three).
+The story is about a sibling-to-be’s worries as their mother is waiting for baby number two (and three).

 The little cub will ask heartwrenching questions, including “Will you forget me?” and “Why do we need a new baby?”
 The parents reassure the little cub of their unchanging love.